Martin-Li-96/FSCT/README.md

    **After preprocessing is finished, run inference:**

-   - Reduce `batch_size` according to your GPU VRAM.
+   - Reduce `batch_size` according to your GPU vRAM.
-      For example, for 16GB VRAM:
+      For example, for 16GB vRAM:

      ```
      batch_size = 4